Powerline Safety at Home

 The Real Danger of Powerlines

-The dangers of coming into contact with overhead powerlines can be instant and lethal.
-Respect the power by using common sense and exercising precautions when working around powerlines.
-What can you do?
+Coming into contact with overhead powerlines can mean instant and lethal damage.
+Respect the power by using common sense and taking care when working around powerlines.

 8 Essential Powerline Safety Tips

-- LOCATE POWERLINES.
-Before you start any yard work or home maintenance outside, locate powerlines when doing any yard work.
+Before you start any yard work or outdoor home maintenance, locate powerlines.
 Be especially aware of powerlines that may be hidden by trees.

 Maintaining the Electrical Equipment on Your Property